Context card

 1867

-Women couldn’t vote in federal or provincial elections.
+Women cannot vote in federal or provincial elections.

 1876

-A group of women create the National Council of Women to fight for women’s right to vote.
-Women create similar organizations across Canada.
+The National Council of Women is created to fight for women’s right to vote.
+Women create similar groups across Canada.

 1916

-Manitoba becomes the first province in Canada to allow some women to vote.
+Manitoba is the first province in Canada to allow women to vote.
+Some women are still not allowed to vote for reasons other than their gender.

 1917